Everest Three High Passes Trek

 • Ancient monasteries of the Everest region

-• Everest View Hotel and Kala Patthar for breathtaking view of Mt.
+• Everest View Hotel and Kala Patthar for stunning view of Mt.
 Everest and other peaks

 • Renjo La Pass and Fifth Gokyo Lake as the other vantage points